exteraGram

 from client_utils import edit_message

-# Assume 'message_obj' is a valid MessageObject instance you have obtained
+# Assume `message_obj` is a valid MessageObject instance.

 edit_message(message_obj, text="This is the new, edited text.")

-# Replace the media in a message (and optionally edit the caption)
+# Replace the media in a message and update the text at the same time.

 new_photo_path = "/path/to/another/image.jpg"